 - For 16- and 17-year-olds.
 They can apply by themselves and start the application online, but will then need to present their own proof of ID and address.

-The savings account and the junior ISA can be opened both online and in person.
+Smart Start can be opened online, while the savings account and the junior ISA can be opened both online and in person.

 How much does opening a child account with Bank of Scotland cost?

 All Bank of Scotland’s accounts for children and teens come for no monthly fee.

 For the main current account, it’s also free to make payments and withdraw cash from an ATM, as long as you are in the UK.
 However, you will be charged a foreign currency transaction fee for every payment or withdrawal made abroad; something worth keeping in mind when getting ready for a holiday overseas.

 Is opening a child account with Bank of Scotland safe?

 Bank of Scotland is a fully licensed bank, regulated by the Financial Conduct Authority (FCA) and deposits are protected by the FSCS.